Expert tips on integrating diversity, equity and inclusion (DEI) principles into your events, and how Toronto venues have set high standards for DEI.

 2. Make accessible event design a priority

 Accessible event design means ensuring that everyone, including people with disabilities, can participate.
-Some accessibility basics should be a given; think: elevator access, ramps, accessible washrooms, accommodating service dogs, barrier-free access throughout the space, and ease of travel to the venue.
+Some accessibility basics should be a given: think about elevator access, ramps, accessible washrooms, accommodating service dogs, barrier-free access throughout the space, and ease of travel to the venue.

 A family at the CN Tower lookout, two boys about 14 and 10 and the mother are standing, and the father is in an electric wheelchair